 When you complete training with us, you’ll develop skills in understanding how to remedy various issues and how best to create positive changes in challenging situations with a variety of different subjects.
 You’ll learn how to manage a hypnotherapy practice, how to market your business effectively and also to improve your communication skills and your confidence, which can benefit you in various areas of your personal and professional life.

 If you’ve already checked out the course details below and you’re ready to apply for a place, simply click the button below to fill out a course application form.
-Otherwise, for full course information including course syllabus, course fees and upcoming dates, continue scrolling down and you can find full application instructions at the bottom of the page.
+Otherwise, for full course information including course syllabus, course fees, qualification details and upcoming dates, continue scrolling down and you can find full application instructions at the bottom of the page.

-The Hypnotherapy Diploma & NGH Hypnotherapy Certificate course is a comprehensive hypnotherapy qualification that blends theory and practical applications, to give students a sound foundation of knowledge and practical experience on which to build their skills whilst practicing in a professional capacity.
+The HypnoTC Hypnotherapy Diploma course is a comprehensive hypnotherapy qualification that blends theory and practical applications, to give students a sound foundation of knowledge and practical experience on which to build their skills whilst practicing hypnotherapy in a professional capacity.

 This internationally recognised course meets (and exceeds) the requirements of the UK Hypnotherapy National Occupational Standards and Core Curriculum.